Are you looking for a supervisor to support your PhD application?

 - We strongly recommend that you use the Research Supervisor tool on UBC Graduate School website.
 Use keywords related to your research interests when using the search engine.

 - Establish that your research interests align with the faculty member’s research interests.
 Familiarize yourself with their work, read their recent publications and past theses/dissertations that they supervised.
-Be certain that their research is indeed what you are hoping to study.
+Be certain that their research aligns with what you want to study.

 - When you find your desired supervisor, please use the Supervision Enquiry button on the right of the faculty profile in G+PS Website.
 This webform will provide the needed information for faculty members to get to you know better.